Gridlock over: Virginia lawmakers approve Medicaid expansion

 RICHMOND, Va.
 (AP) - Virginia's governor is set to sign legislation in coming days expanding Medicaid after the state's Republican-controlled General Assembly ignored warnings from the White House against expanding the health care program for the poor.

-Ironically, Republican lawmakers said it was the Trump administration's embrace of work requirements for low-income people on Medicaid that help get the measured passed after years of partisan battle.
+Ironically, Republican lawmakers said it was the Trump administration's embrace of work requirements for low-income people on Medicaid that help get the measure passed after years of partisan battles.

 But Virginia GOP Speaker Kick Cox said the Trump administration's openness to conservative reforms, including work requirements, "was probably the biggest key" in getting Republican support for Medicaid expansion this year.

-And a failure by the GOP-led Congress to repeal and replace the health law helped spur several of Virginia's Republican state legislators to flip positions.
+And a failure by the GOP-led Congress to repeal and replace the health law helped spur several Republican state legislators to flip positions.

-Democratic Gov. Ralph Northam is expected to sign the measure, and the roughly 400,000 newly eligible low-income Virginias will begin enrolling in Medicaid at the start of next year.
+Democratic Gov. Ralph Northam's expected signature should enable roughly 400,000 newly eligible low-income Virginias to begin enrolling in Medicaid at the start of next year.
+A tally from the Kaiser Family Foundation shows Virginia will become the 33rd state to approve Medicaid expansion

-Senate passage came by a 23-17 vote with four Republicans joining Democrats for passage.
-The House quickly followed about an hour later with a lopsided 67-31 final endorsement.
+The Senate passed it 23-17, with four Republicans joining the Democrats.
+The House endorsed it about an hour later with a lopsided 67-31 vote.

-Wednesday's voting marked the end of a more than four-year battle over whether Virginia should expand the publicly funded health care program for the poor.
-A fight over Medicaid expansion led to a standoff over the state budget in 2014 and again this year.
+It took more than four years of battles over whether Virginia should expand the publicly funded health care program for the poor.
+In 2014 and again this year, the fight led to standoffs over the state budget.

+But Republicans took notice when Democrats campaigned heavily on expanding Medicaid last year and made unexpectedly large gains, reshaping the state legislature in an anti-Trump wave.
+Some were eager to take the issue off the table before next year's election, when both House and Senate seats are up

 Virginia Democrats have argued the state should not pass up the roughly $2 billion in extra federal funding the program would bring to the state.
 Republicans had previously been near unified in blocking past expansion efforts, saying the long-term costs were unsustainable.

-Those arguments were again replayed in the final hours before Virginia's partisan battle was finally ended.

-Sen. Ben Chafin, a Republican lawmaker from Virginia's economically depressed southwest coal country, announced his support for expansion on the Senate floor.
-He said his rural area needed expansion to help bolster its hospitals and provide care for constituents in need.
+In the final hours, Sen. Ben Chafin, a Republican lawmaker from Virginia's economically depressed southwest coal country, announced his support for expansion on the Senate floor.
+He said his rural area needs expansion to bolster its hospitals and provide care for constituents.

 "I came to the conclusion that no just wasn't the answer anymore," Chafin said.